ClearHeadedT/boot-dev-log/learn-sql/NOTES.md

 - Learned LIKE and wildcard pattern matching.
 - Learned a discount-program query practice exercise.
 - Learned LIMIT for capping the number of returned rows.
+- Learned ORDER BY for sorting query results.